hugopakula/simple-db/README.md

 Using this class, you can establish and share connections among many queries, re-run queries easily, and easily prevent [SQL Injection](https://en.wikipedia.org/wiki/SQL_injection) attacks.

+Currently, the SimpleDb class has high-level implementations for the following database drivers:

+- [x] MySQL
+- [ ] MongoDB
+- [ ] PostgreSQL

 Usage
 =====